 Before research with human subjects can commence in the Netherlands the research file must first be approved by an accredited MREC or the CCMO.
 This requires you submit a complete research file.
 Do not forget to check the meeting dates and the submission deadlines for the committee carrying out the review (MREC or CCMO).
 To prevent any misunderstandings, and when in doubt over the review timelines, contact the accredited MREC or the CCMO.

 Are you not sure whether your research falls under the scope of the Medical Research Involving Human Subjects Act (WMO) and which reviewing committee is authorised to review your research?
 Go to the Help-me-on-my-way tool.
-You can also use the new online tool 'Select the right reviewing committee in the Netherlands'.
+You can also use the new online tool 'Committee Finder'.

 The decentral review lies in the hands of the accredited medical research ethics committee (MREC).
 The majority of MRECs are linked to an institution, for example, a university medical centre or a hospital.
 A number are not linked to an institution.